voedger/voedger-docs/concepts/motivation/motivation.md

 ### Resilience

-- If a datacenter or a node goes down:
+- If a datacenter or a node fails:
   - Clients shall experience downtime of less than 5 minutes.
   - Performance shall be fully restored within 10 minutes.
   - No data loss shall occur.